TheWheelz/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly - This display the content in a group accordingly.
 6-firstdirectory - This makes a directory in the tmp directory 8-firstdelete - This delete the folder betty from myfirst directory 9-firstdirdeletion - This delete the directory
+10-back - This returns the directory back to the previous directory